+JJ Janflone 38:01

+And I guess I'm wondering, for our final comments here, if people are concerned, if for themselves or for others, or if they want to learn more.
+I know for example, Eric, that I immediately want to go out now and read everything you've written.
+So if there's, are there any resources that you would recommend to folks out there?

+Eric Mankowski 38:19

-Top of mind, you know that APA has a number of resources, the American Psychological Association, which is at APA.org, they have a number of resources for finding programs for finding help, resources hotlines, and so forth in their website at a state level.
+Top of mind, you know that APA has a number of resources, the American Psychological Association, which is at APA.org, they have a number of resources for finding programs, for finding help resources, hotlines, and so forth in their website at a state level/

+Kyleanne Hunter 38:37

-I would also encourage folks to go to EndFamilyFire.org for a lot of resources around the gun issue, that's there.
-And we talk about safe storage, ways of safe storaging, as well as resources for anyone who may be in crisis.
-And JJ, I assume you're going to share the like, all the crisis line numbers, too.
+I would also encourage folks to go to EndFamilyFire.org for a lot of resources around the gun issue that's there.
+And we talk about safe storage, ways of safe storaging as well as resources for anyone who may be in crisis.
+And JJ, I assume you're going to share the like all the crisis line numbers, too.

+JJ Janflone 39:00

 Oh, of course.
 You know, I love a good link to everything in the description of an episode.

+Kyleanne Hunter 39:05

 Yes.
-And if you actually want to learn more about the veteran problem, I have now not one, but two articles on this coming out in the March edition on the Journal of Veterans in Societies.
-So, those will be out in March if you're all interested in more of that work.
+And if you actually want to learn more about the veteran problem I have now not one, but two, articles on this coming out in the March edition of the Journal of Veterans in Societies.
+So those will be out in March if you're all interested more in that work, too.

-Eric Mankowski 39:24 I am!
+- Eric Mankowski 39:24

+- Kyleanne Hunter 39:26

 I know.
 I feel like we need to just sit and have like a lot more conversations.
 Because I'm super interested in your work.

+JJ Janflone 39:35

-You, you guys are both welcome back anytime.
+You You You guys are both welcome back anytime.

-Kyleanne Hunter 39:39 Thank you, JJ.
+- Kyleanne Hunter 39:39 Thank you, JJ.

-E
+- Eric Mankowski 39:40

 Yeah, thanks for bringing us together today.
 Thank you everyone who's here listening as well.

-Thank you both again, so much.
+JJ Janflone 39:45 Thank you both again, so much.
 You guys are doing such important work and reaching so many people who really need you, so.
 Hey, got something to share with the podcast?
 Listeners can now get in touch with us here at "Red, Blue and Brady" via phone or text message.
 Simply call or text us at 480-744-3452 with your thoughts, questions, concerns, ideas, whatever.
 And, you know what else you can do?
 Listen to this ad.
 With more than 10 years of experience.
 NordVPN is a leading VPN provider.
-NordVPN gives you military grade protection online, and you can access all your favorite sites without restriction.
-They never log your activity when using your servers and you can always trust your privacy to them.
-As omeone who ideally, once COVID is over, would travel quite a bit to countries or places with internet restrictions.
-I gotta say, I loveNord VPN.
+NordVPN gives you military grade protection online and you can access all your favorite sites without restriction.
+They never log your activity when using their servers, and you can always trust your privacy to them.
+As someone who, ideally, once COVID is over, would travel quite a bit to countries or places with internet restrictions, I gotta say, I love NordVPN.
 Right now listeners have an opportunity to support the show and get 70% off on a two-year plan by clicking the link in the description of our episode.
 Thanks for listening.
-As always Brady's life saving work in

-Congress, the courts and communities across the country is made possible thanks to you.
-For more information on Brady or how to get involved in the fight against gun violence, please like and subscribe to the podcast, get in touch with the Bradyunited.org or on social @BradyBuzz.
-Be brave and remember --take action not sides.
+As always Brady's life saving work in Congress, the courts and communities across the country is made possible thanks to you.
+For more information on Brady or how to get involved in the fight against gun violence.
+Please like and subscribe to the podcast, get in touch with us at BradyUnited.org or on social media @Bradybuzz.
+Be brave and remember -- take action not sides.